zommuter/pyki/README.md

 [`gitit`](http://www.gitit.net/) is great, but I miss some features and don't have time to learn Haskell, while on the other hand I want to hack this myself...

-##About the name
+## About the name
 Python + Wiki = pyki.
 Short, yet apparently unused.
-The only apparent meaning seems to be [wiktionary.org's pyki](https://en.wiktionary.org/wiki/pyki), which states it's a conjugation of the [Finish "pyki?"](https://en.wiktionary.org/wiki/pyki%C3%A4#Finnish), a verb meaning
+The only apparent meaning seems to be [wiktionary.org's pyki](https://en.wiktionary.org/wiki/pyki), which states it's a conjugation of the [Finish "pykiä"](https://en.wiktionary.org/wiki/pyki%C3%A4#Finnish), a verb meaning

 > 1. To chap (of the skin, to split or flake due to cold weather or dryness).
 > 1. To crack (to form cracks due to drying, shrinking or other such process).

 Ok, so the project can use a crack as icon at some point...

-##Components and Packages that can be used
+## Components and Packages that can be used
 Obviously there's no point in reinventing everything, so existing projects will be integrated as best as possible: